Unicode: Security

+The UTF-8 and UTF-16 encodings do not accept all possible sequences of code units.
+Implementations vary in what they do when reading an invalid sequence, which has led to security bugs.

 Mapping to legacy character sets

 Unicode was designed to provide code-point-by-code-point round-trip format conversion to and from any preexisting character encodings, so that text files in older character sets can be converted to Unicode and then back and get back the same file, without employing context-dependent interpretation.
 That has meant that inconsistent legacy architectures, such as combining diacritics and precomposed characters, both exist in Unicode, giving more than one method of representing some text.
 This is most pronounced in the three different encoding forms for Korean Hangul.
 Since version 3.0, any precomposed characters that can be represented by a combined sequence of already existing characters can no longer be added to the standard to preserve interoperability between software using different versions of Unicode.